AlexGRDev/42_Master/Rank 0/README.md

 ---

+## 🗺️ How to use this rank

+- Start here to understand **what Libft is and why it matters** for later projects.
+- Then go into `Rank 0/LibFT/` and read its README for more **project‑specific details** (build, contents, testing, etc.).
+- Keep the **official Libft subject PDF** open while you work; use this README as extra guidance, not a replacement.

+---

 ## 📚 What is Rank 0?

 Rank 0 is your first serious contact with **C** and with the 42 methodology.